 Emily grew up in the suburbs of Miami, Florida.
 Fascinated by the human body in elementary school, she devoured Magic School Bus books and idolized her pediatrician, Dr. Keller.
 She went to Brown University for college where she majored in History of Art and Architecture, briefly flirting with a career in the art world before heading down the pre-med path.
 She went to medical school at Johns Hopkins University, and completed her internal medicine residency at the University of California, San Francisco (UCSF).

 Currently Emily is an academic hospitalist at the Zuckerberg San Francisco General Hospital, where she seeks out projects that resurrect the narrative soul of medicine.
 She is the host and creator of The Nocturnists, a live storytelling event and podcast for physicians and other health care workers.
-She wrote a series of prose poems about her experiences as a medical resident, and is working on her first book with the support of the MacDowell Colony.
+She wrote a series of prose poems about her experiences as a medical resident, some of which have been published in The Examined Life Journal at the University of Iowa School of medicine, and is currently working on her first book with the support of an October 2018 fellowship at The MacDowell Colony.
 Her writing is animated by a deep-seated curiosity about science, human nature, and what it means to live and die well.
 In her spare time she enjoys teaching herself electric guitar, listening to podcasts, and traveling with her husband Boaz.
 She tweets @ESilvermanMD.